scolladon/sfdx-git-delta/README.md

 ### CI/CD specificity

-In CI/CD pipelines, for most of the CI/CD providers, the checkout operation fetch only the last commit of the branch currently evaluated.
+In CI/CD pipelines, for most of the CI/CD providers, the checkout operation fetches only the last commit of the branch currently evaluated.
-You need to fetch all the needed commits, as the plugin needs to have the branch to compare from as well, Example for Github action checkout [here](https://github.com/actions/checkout#fetch-all-history-for-all-tags-and-branches).
+You need to fetch all the needed commits as the plugin needs access to the branch being compared.
+Example for Github action checkout [here](https://github.com/actions/checkout#fetch-all-history-for-all-tags-and-branches).
 If you use `-n` (`--include`) with metadata contained inside files you will need to have the full repo locally for the command to fully work.